Skip to content

 You can view flood extent via satellite imagery using the tool prepared by Reddy Pulanagari at Stoneleigh Consulting.
 Zoom in to find your places of interest.
 Click on Layers – top right to select different pieces of information.

-We realise affected farms, orchards and vineyards have more than enough to cope with just now.
+We realise affected farms, orchards and vineyards have more than enough to cope with after such events.
 But if you can make a note of the sediment depth and type of sediment in any paddocks you are drilling, what operations you do, nutrients added and what seed you plant, we’re hoping that we will be able to collect and process information later.
-We want to add to the lessons from the 1948 Gisborne floods and 2004 Southern North Island Storm Event.
+We want to add to the lessons from the 1948 Gisborne floods, 2004 Southern North Island Storm Event, and all the knowledge gained from Cyclone Gabrielle and responses.

 Read these items first